leann-z/leann-z/README.md

 # Leann Alhashishi 👩🏽‍💻
 Hi!
 I'm Leann, a sophomore computer science student.
-I'm always looking for new projects to work on so I can improve my skills!
+I'm always looking for new projects to work on so I can improve my skills.

 ## My skills... 📋
 I'm profecient in Python, C++, and Java.
-However, I'm still actively practicing them!
+However, I'm still actively practicing them.

 ## What I want to work on... ❕